 Project SUN provides information through multiple sources about Kankakee County resources related to healthy social and emotional development, behavioral health, and the well-being of young children and adolescents.
 Community Navigators enable volunteers to help teens and families identify the behavioral health services and supports available locally to meet their needs.
 To start the process of gaining assistance in finding information and local resources, contact the Project SUN office at 815-304-5933.

-** Parent Cafes are on a break for the summer of 2021 *** Parents, grandparents, and other caregivers across Kankakee County are invited to attend free monthly Parent Cafes.
-These Parent Cafes are typically hosted on the third Thursday of every month at 5:00 PM.
-Cafes are intended to regularly provide a space for parents to bring their questions and concerns, gain free education from local professionals, and connect with others who may share similar experiences.
+Parents, grandparents, and other caregivers across Kankakee County are invited to attend free Parent Cafes.
+Our cafes are intended to provide a space for parents to bring their questions and concerns, gain free education from local professionals, and connect with others who may share similar experiences.
 Project SUN sponsors and promotes educational programs on a broad range of topics related to children's mental health, parent-child relationships, and strategies to help young people flourish.

 Project SUN is in the process of recruiting and training adolescents, parents, and other caregivers who have lived experience with children's behavioral health services in Kankakee County.
 If you are interested in volunteering as a Peer Parent Mentor, please contact the Project SUN office at 815-304-5933.